Affiliate links on Android Authority may earn us a commission. Learn more.

 You may have heard the hype about Mint Mobile.
-This online-only MVNO was only launched in 2016, but it’s gaining popularity quickly due to the simplicity and affordability of the Mint Mobile plans.
+This online-only MVNO has only been around since 2016, but it’s gaining popularity quickly due to the simplicity and affordability of the Mint Mobile plans.
 The carrier was also given a huge publicity boost last year when actor-turned-investor Ryan Reynolds purchased an ownership stake in the company.
-Since then it’s continued to go from strength to strength, but should you be jumping on the bandwagon?
+Since then, it’s continued to go from strength to strength, but should you be jumping on the bandwagon?

 Remember, this is a sim-only operator, so you’ll need to bring your GSM-compatible phone to the network or purchase one from the Mint Mobile online store.

 Best Mint Mobile plans

 Mint Mobile doesn’t do contracts.
 You pay a one-off fee for a simple and affordable three, six, or 12-month plan.
 In fact, you don’t even need to make that decision at the outset because there’s an introductory offer for new customers that gives you fantastic rates on your first three-month plan.
 If it works for you, then after three months, you can decide on your next commitment, saving more money depending on how long you sign up for.
 If you’re not so keen, you can just walk away.

 While most of Mint’s plans offer limited data caps, the MVNO recently launched its first-ever unlimited option.
 It’s just $30 per month for the introductory three-month bundle, and you never have to worry about your data usage.
-Well, if you exceed 35GB per month you’ll be slowed down, but that’s still triple the usage you get from any of the limited data plans.
-All of the other perks like 5G access, international usage, and a mobile hotspot are exactly the same as you’ll find on the limited plans.
+Well, if you exceed 35GB per month, you’ll be slowed down, but that’s still triple the usage you get from any of the limited data plans.
+All other perks like 5G access, international usage, and a mobile hotspot are the same as you’ll find on the limited plans.